Concordium/concordium.github.io/source/shared/net/desktop-wallet/get-started-desktop.rst

 Prerequisites
 =============

--  Run a node on the Concordium blockchain.
+-  Connect to a **trusted** node on the Concordium blockchain, either your own or a third-party node.
 The node enables the Desktop Wallet to interact with the Concordium blockchain to receive updates and submit transactions.
 You can run a node using :ref:`Windows<run-node-windows>`, :ref:`macOS <run-node-macos>`, and :ref:`with Docker <run-a-node>` or :ref:`a Debian package <run-node-ubuntu>` on Linux.

 -  Set up a :ref:`Ledger Nano S hardware device and install the Concordium Ledger App <install-Ledger-app>`.